Posture

-The main findings from the research on this show that these are the main risk factors:
+The main findings from the research show that these are the main risk factors:

 Luckily you can do something.
-The following pages contain some ideas to help you make some small changes that can significantly improve the bad posture that can cause lower back pain.
+The following pages contain some ideas to help you make some small changes that can significantly improve the stooped posture that can cause lower back pain.

 Lower Back Pain Toolkit Home Page